owlchester/kanka-docs/docs/guides/dashboard.md

 There are several type of widgets that can be added.

-### Entity List
+### Entry List

-This shows a list of entities on the dashboard.
-This can be set up to show only entities of a specific type, and in which order they are displayed.
+This shows a list of entries on the dashboard.
+This can be set up to show only entries of a specific type, and in which order they are displayed.
 Filters allow more control on exactly what is shown.

-### Entity Preview
+### Entry Preview

-This *pins* an entity to the dashboard, showing its image and a preview of the entity's entry.
+This *pins* an entry to the dashboard, showing its image and a preview of the entry's entry.

 ### Calendar